 Here’s the simplest method I know of for flashing a TM-AC1900 to a RT-AC68U or RT-AC68P.
-This guide is tested and working for many people and has been featured in LifeHacker.
 As this is a free resource please write questions in the comments below – do not call or email my business or use contact form.

 Your warranty is now void.
 Bay Area Tech Pros does not provide any warranty of this item whatsoever, whether express, implied, or statutory, including, but not limited to, any warranty of merchantability or fitness for a particular purpose or any warranty that the contents of this item will be error-free.
 In no respect shall Bay Area Tech Pros incur any liability for any damages, including, but not limited to, direct, indirect, special, or consequential damages arising out of, resulting from, or any way connected to the use of this item, whether or not based upon warranty, contract, tort, or otherwise; whether or not injury was sustained by persons or property or otherwise; and whether or not loss was sustained from, or arose out of, the results of, this item, or any services that may be provided by Bay Area Tech Pros.

 - Install WinSCP, Putty, and a file archiver (click this link for ez).
 Install the Asus Restore Utility, mirror.